x1tret/seo-rules/README.md

 **rules** You can use "all" to check all supported rules or you can also use array.

-**output** This is optional parameter, you can input "console" or a file path like as "result.txt".
+**output** This is optional parameter, you can input "console", a Stream object or a file path like as "result.txt".
 Note: output result is empty if your content passed all test cases.

 #### All rules